Box Icon

 improved cellular coverage with Home MultiRoom | weBoost

-If you’re experiencing dropped calls, delayed texts, and slow data speeds, then a weBoost cell phone signal booster could be the solution you need for your home or vehicle.
-A signal booster pulls in available cellular signals and amplifies them — giving you reliable connectivity where needed.
+If you’re experiencing dropped calls, delayed texts, and slow data speeds, then a weBoost cell phone signal booster could be the solution you need for your home, business, or vehicle.
+A signal booster pulls in any available cellular signal and amplifies it — giving you reliable connectivity where needed.

-If you have reliable cell coverage until you step into your house or if the signal is spotty in certain parts of your home, then a signal booster could be an excellent option.
-It amplifies faint signals from the nearest cell tower and sends them to areas of your house that need coverage, such as a basement recreation room or dead zone upstairs.
-You can choose from our line of cell signal boosters for your home to get coverage for one room, several rooms, or your entire house — depending on your connectivity needs.
+If you pretty good cell coverage until you step into your house or business, or if the signal is spotty in certain rooms indoors but works better outside, then a cell signal booster will probably help you.
+It amplifies faint signals received from the nearest cell tower, boosts them, and then sends them to areas that need coverage, such as a basement recreation room or dead zone upstairs.
+You can choose from our line of cell signal boosters for your home or business to get coverage for one room, several rooms, or an entire structure — depending on your connectivity needs.

-Make sure you can be reached whenever you’re on the road.
-An in-vehicle booster optimizes connectivity inside your car or SUV, whether you’re in a remote area with weak coverage or a part of the city where concrete high-rises and network traffic interfere with cell signals.
-Browse our line of cell signal boosters for your car or SUV to find one that’s best for you.
+So, what about when you’re on the road?
+Will a cell signal booster help there?
+Yes!
+An in-vehicle booster optimizes connectivity inside your car or SUV, truck, or RV.
+And it works whether you’re in a remote area with weak coverage, or a part of the city where concrete high-rises and network traffic interfere with cell signals.
+Browse our line of cell signal boosters for vehicle to find one that’s best for you.

-Buildings and cars are made out of rugged materials for safety and strength.
-The trade-off is that these outer shells can sometimes obstruct radio frequency waves.
+And chances are, this is the case.
+Buildings and cars are made out of durable materials for safety and strength.
+The trade-off is that these outer shells can sometimes obstruct radio frequency waves, which is what a cell signal is made of.
 A cell signal booster can enhance signal strength when these common signal-blocking materials are present:

 • Brick